KineticPreProcessor/KPP/docs/source/index.rst

    <a href="https://kpp.readthedocs.io/en/latest/"><img src="https://img.shields.io/readthedocs/kpp?label=ReadTheDocs"></a>
    </p>

+.. important:: This documentation is still being converted to the
+	       ReadTheDocs format.
+Some pages may appear incomplete.
+	       Please bear with us!

 This site provides instructions for :program:`KPP`, the Kinetic PreProcessor.

 Contributions (e.g., suggestions, edits, revisions) would be greatly